Monte Carlo simulations of relativistic shock breakout from a stellar wind: Comparison with The Analytical Model

 The key point is that the absorption of counterstreaming high-energy photons primarily occurs via collisions with the bulk population of lower-energy photons that are likewise counterstreaming upstream from the immediate downstream region, rather than with photons advecting with the flow (i.e., backscattered photons).
 This occurs because the high-energy photons possess sufficient energy to exceed the pair production threshold necessary for interaction with the bulk of the counterstreaming photon population.
 As a result, the effective target photon population for the high-energy photons is significantly more abundant than the backscattered photons assumed in the analytical model.
 As the escape fraction increases, the subshock strengthens, and this channel of $\gamma - \gamma$ pair production becomes the primary mechanism governing the shock deceleration process.
-Consequently, as $f_{\rm esc}$ increases, the assumption in the analytical model that shock dissipation is governed by the interaction of counterstreaming photons ($h\nu \sim m_e c^2$) with pairs and backscattered photons begins to break down, and the shock deceleration width becomes significantly shorter due to the high opacity arising from $\gamma$–$\gamma$ interactions among counterstreaming photons.
-Shocks with $\Gamma_u = 10$ exhibit a relatively larger deviation from the analytical model compared to those with $\Gamma_u = 6$, primarily because the temperature spike at the subshock tends to be more pronounced for larger $\Gamma_u$.
+Consequently, as $f_{\rm esc}$ increases, the assumption in the analytical model that shock dissipation is governed by the interaction of counterstreaming photons ($h\nu \sim m_e c^2$) with pairs and backscattered photons begins to break down, and the shock deceleration width becomes significantly shorter due to the high opacity arising from $\gamma$-$\gamma$ interactions among counterstreaming photons.
+As noted earlier, for $\Gamma_u \geq 3.5$ the deviation from the analytical model increases with $\Gamma_u$—--a trend we confirm up to $\Gamma_u=15$ in the present study.
+The larger deviations at higher $\Gamma_u$ are due to the increasingly pronounced subshock temperature spike, $kT_{d,{\rm sub}}$.

 This breakdown does not occur for $\Gamma_u = 2$, simply because the high-energy extension is modest, and $\gamma - \gamma$ interactions between counterstreaming photons do not play a significant role.
 Note that, in the case of $\Gamma_u = 2$, the channel of $\gamma - \gamma$ pair production occurring via collisions between counterstreaming photons and backscattered photons also appears to play a negligible role in the deceleration process, with Compton scattering being the dominant mechanism, as described in Section \ref{App:CompINF}.
 Nevertheless, although this qualitative difference is reflected in a moderate systematic deviation in the temperature profile and the total density of advected photons and pairs (see Appendix \ref{App:CompINF}), our results indicate that the analytical model is capable of reproducing the Lorentz factor profile for $\Gamma_u = 2$ with good accuracy, regardless of the value of $f_{esc}$.